 I am convinced that many whale species can detect earthquake precursors.
 If we study how they do it, we might be able to duplicate these signals and cause the whales to flee the area before the start of sonar and/or commercial operations.
 We might even learn from the whales how to predict major earthquakes weeks in advance and save thousands of human lives every year.

 But it’s gonna be difficult to get the US Navy to agree on such a plan.
-They are warmongers far more interested in covering up the killing of whales than they are in saving whales or human lives.
+They are warmongers far more interested in covering up the killing of whales than they are to saving whales or human lives.
 They fund, along with the oil industry, 97% of all whale research worldwide.
 Whale scientists must do and say what these two groups want if they expect to get funding.
 In other words, they have to lie or find another job.

 Capt.
 David Williams